 Reasons for Use.
-Eligible Associates may use their PTO for any reason such as vacation, sick, personal, mental health day, spending time with family, and for any purpose covered by an applicable sick or safe time law, including but not limited to the following:
+Eligible Associates may use their PTO for any reason such as vacation, sick, personal, mental health day, or spending time with family.
+Eligible Associates in the Designated States should refer to the Designated States Addendum for additional information regarding reasons for using PTO.